gbouritsas/cvpr18_multimodal_weakly_supervised_learning/README.md

 =====================================
 The implementation of the CVPR 2018 paper "Multimodal Visual Concept Learning with Weakly Supervised Learning Techinques" [1].

 We provide the end-to-end system of weakly supervised face recognition.
 In particular the system comprises of three components: 1) face pipeline, 2) script pipeline, 3) multimodal weakly supervised learning.
 The implementation of 1) and 3) builds on previous code from Dr. Piotr Bojanowski (https://github.com/piotr-bojanowski/face-pipeline and https://github.com/piotr-bojanowski/actor-action respectively).
-We also thank Dr. Bojanowski for the implementation of the Dynamic Time Warping algorithm for the script-subtitle alignment.
+We also thank Dr. Laptev and Dr. Bojanowski for the implementation of the Dynamic Time Warping algorithm for the script-subtitle alignment.
+This code is released in an external repository: https://github.com/gbouritsas/script_to_subtitle_DTW.

 We also provide the system of weakly supervised action recognition, using pre-computed action features.